The Wolf's Call: Plot

 Grandchamp orders the evacuation of the carbon monoxide filled control room and denies appeals to issue an SOS call, intending to follow orders and launch the nuclear missile first.
-On the Titan, Chanteraide and the ALFOST, the sole survivors of the torpedo impact, escape the burning area of the ship, Chanteraide makes a last call to the Formidable over an underwater telephone.
+On the Titane, Chanteraide and the ALFOST, the sole survivors of the torpedo impact, escape the burning area of the ship, Chanteraide makes a last call to the L'Effroyable over an underwater telephone.
 Chanteraide recalls Grandchamp's prior trust in him, and begs him not to fire the missile, before saying goodbye in the face of his impending death on the stricken Titan.
 With his dying breath, Grandchamp removes the nuclear targeting board, preventing the missile from being launched.
 The ALFOST is able to evacuate Chanteraide via the escape hatch, but is unable to evacuate himself.
 As Chanteraide surfaces in a lifejacket, his eardrums are destroyed.
 Chanteraide is rescued by a helicopter.
 A deaf Chanteraide attends a memorial held on a submarine for the fallen French sailors.
 The final scene shows Chanteraide reuniting with his girlfriend Diane.